ustun/react-workshop/04_form_handling.md

 - Can you delete the card number after entering a few digits?
 If not, fix the bug.

 - As the user types in the name field, greet them with a gender prefix.
 The male names are: `["John", "George"]`.
 The female names are `["Jane", "Mary"]`.
 If gender cannot be determined from the name, greet with just the name.
 If there is no name yet, do not greet.

+- As the user passes from the name field to the card field, validate the name such that it is at least 3 letters.
+If the name is 2 letters, show a warning.
+Note that you should not show the warning initially.

+Hint: Think about state variables to keep track of.
+Should the variable that determines whether the input is valid or not be stored in state?
+Think about pros and cons.